paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

   (A) a dealer,

-  (B) a barter exchange, and
+  (B) a barter exchange,

-  (C) any other person who (for a consideration) regularly acts as a middleman with respect to property or services.
+  (C) any person who (for consideration) regularly acts as a middleman with respect to property or services, and

+  (D) any person who (for consideration) is responsible for regularly providing any service effectuating transfers of digital assets on behalf of another person.
   A person shall not be treated as a broker with respect to activities consisting of managing a farm on behalf of another person.

 (2) **Customer** — The term “customer” means any person for whom the broker has transacted any business.